Knutby murder: Cultural influence

 The Knutby case became so notorious in Sweden that it has been used in fiction as an example of a sensational crime with no need for explanation.
-The name Knutby has also entered the Swedish language as a metaphor, even in contexts that had nothing to do with crime.
-For instance, a sports journalist who was dismayed that the players on the national football team were putting up a united front against the media and refusing to discuss possible personal conflicts wrote a piece headlined "The National team is like Knutby".
+The name Knutby has also entered the Swedish language as a metaphor, even in contexts that have nothing to do with crime.

-The crimes inspired a 6-hour fictionalized Swedish mini-series, Knutby, first shown in 2021.
+The crimes inspired a six-hour fictionalized Swedish miniseries, Knutby, first shown in 2021.

+In 2021, HBO released a documentary about the crime called Pray, Obey, Kill.